Rabbitory/Rabbitory.github.io/docs/ArchitectureOverview.md

 receiveMessages();
 ```

 These examples demonstrate how to connect to your RabbitMQ instance using the provided AMQP endpoint, send messages to a queue, and consume them.
-Remember to replace `username`, `password`, and `your-endpoint` with your actual credentials and endpoint information.
+User replace the value of the variable `ampqURL` with their unique endpoint.

-## Metadata Store
+## (4) Metadata Store

 Rabbitory uses DynamoDB to track and persist metadata about each RabbitMQ instance.
-This metadata allows the Control Panel to accurately reflect the state and configuration of each RabbitMQ instance, even if the instance is restarted or recreated.
+This metadata allows the Control Panel to accurately reflect the state and configuration of each RabbitMQ instance.
 For every instance created, DynamoDB stores key data such as:

 - Instance ID: A unique identifier for the instance
 - Instance Name: The user-defined name